 Providers Filed 85% of Medicare Appeals in 2010

-A study from the HHS Office of Inspector General (pdf) found that hospitals and other Medicare providers filed 85 percent of payment appeals at the administrative law judge level, 56 percent of which went in favor of providers, and the OIG concluded that serious improvements are needed to clarify Medicare policies.
+Office of Inspector General (pdf) found that hospitals and other Medicare providers filed 85 percent of payment appeals at the administrative law judge level, 56 percent of which went in favor of providers, and the OIG concluded that serious improvements are needed to clarify Medicare policies.

 Medicare providers and beneficiaries may appeal certain decisions regarding claims for healthcare services.
 For example, hospitals may appeal payment recoupments from Recovery Auditors, or RACs, if they believe their actions were consistent with Medicare law and standards.

 There are four general levels of appeal: Level One goes to CMS Medicare Administrative Contractors, Level Two goes to CMS Qualified Independent Contractors, Level Three goes to ALJs and Level Four goes to the Medicare Appeals Council.
 The ALJ level is the most common platform of the four.